MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/index.md

 ms.date: 03/21/2017
 ---

-# Controls
+# User Interface Controls in Xamarin.iOS

-_Xamarin.iOS exposes all the native user interface objects provided by Apple.
-They are easily added to Xamarin.iOS apps using the iOS Designer, Xcode's Interface Builder or programmatically.
-Regardless of which method you choose, Xamarin.iOS exposes all the user interface object properties and methods in C#._

-This document will introduce some of the most common iOS user interface controls and how to use them.
+This document introduces some of the most common iOS user interface controls and how to use them.

 ## [Alerts](alerts.md)